September 15, 1984 Saturday

 Last bicycle trip of the season

-stopped for a coffee/snack at Legal
+stopped for a coffee/snack at

 generally flat country containing only one hawk